1. Complete the Application

 ***At least one original paper (either 1,200 word paper for 10 points or 6,000 word paper for 50 points) is required.

 Written work for any of the three primary candidate categories is submitted in the online candidacy application.

 Each item of written work should be unique.
 For example, two posters that describe essentially the same set of circumstances but were submitted to different meetings will count as 10 points.

 Acceptance of written work is at the discretion of the Admittance Subcommittee Chair.
 The candidate is responsible for providing any and all documentation of papers, posters, case report information, etc. as needed by the Admittance Subcommittee Chair to grant points.

 All written work is expected to be the candidate’s own original writing.
 Information taken from references or other source documents must be properly attributed.
 Plagiarism may cause the candidate’s application for Fellowship to be terminated.

 All candidates will be notified when they have successfully completed the written section of the examination.
 The candidate must then notify the Vice Chair of Admittance that s/he would like to schedule the exam for the upcoming meeting.

 4. Complete the Oral Examination

-All Candidates for Fellowship who are taking oral examinations at the annual meeting are required to stay in a contracted Academy hotel if they are planning to book a hotel in Chicago (it is fine to stay with friends/family).
+All Candidates for Fellowship who are taking oral examinations at the annual meeting are required to stay in a contracted Academy hotel if they are planning to book a hotel (it is fine to stay with friends/family).

 The objective of the oral examination is to evaluate candidates on their professional competence in solving their patients' problems at a level commensurate with the standards set by the Academy.
 In the case of candidates who are not in clinical practice, standards relevant to the candidate's professional activity will be used.
 Candidates will be examined before the same committee that evaluated the written work.
 To prepare for the oral exam, see the following: